ARDS strategy, tidal volume, and PEEP/FiO₂ guidance

 - PEEP and FiO₂ ≤ values of previous day.

 - Patient has acceptable spontaneous breathing efforts.
-(May decrease vent rate by 50% for 5 minutes to detect effort.)

 - Systolic BP ≥ 90 mmHg without vasopressor support.